-Rolling out your company HRA is exciting and a great investment in your employees retention.
+Rolling out your company HRA is exciting and a great investment in your employee retention.
 Many of your employees will have questions regarding if they are eligible to participate based on the type of health insurance they carry either through the marketplace, employer group plans, faith based plans, or perhaps even no insurance at all.
+But the question we are talking about today is whether or not premiums can be reimbursed for an employee on a spouse's plan.
+Let's jump in.

 Knowing the facts